abwilf/mmfusion/README.md

 ```

 As a note: there are two cases where the program will intentionally throw a `ValueError`: (1) when there are no wavs in preds/wavs, (2) when there is no speech recognized in an entire wav.
 This is by design, so that the handling function will know not to add anything to the database.

+## Documentation & Important Files
+If you are planning to read the code, I would start with `main.py`.
+That is where all functions are called from, and it is well commented.
+Other files are listed below.

+* `main.py`: This is the main file, handling the data processing, and training the models.
+* `full_inference.py`: This runs full inference, including speaker verification.
+* `test.py`: This is a top level example calling `full_inference` within a try/except block to account for ValueErrors.
+This is a simple version of the code Owen will use to call `full_inference` on the back end.
+* `models.py`: Models are defined here.
+* `utils.py`: Utility functions.
+You should not have to read this unless you are curious about how something works.
+* `speaker_verification.py`: Where speaker verification functions come from, used for identification and enrollment in the pipeline
+* `ds_utils.py`: Deepspeech utilities used for VAD segmentation
+* `interpret.py, generate.py, status.py`: Utilities for grid search using Standard-Grid.
+* `transcribe.py`: Azure transcription
+* `util_function.py, hffn.py`: Supporting functions for HFFN (deprecated).